hackupc/guides-page/_pages/guide/hacker.md

 ## :wave: Check in

 ### :man_technologist::woman_technologist: Online
-All the detail will be shipped on the 29th, but you will have available an online way to check in and be able to participate in all the surprises and activities we have prepared for you!
+You will have to check-in through MyHackUPC in order to be able to participate in all the surprises and activities we have prepared for you!
+More details will be shipped on the 29th!

 ### :woman::man: In person
 Check-in will be open from 5:00 PM to 6:45 PM.
 While in the queue, please have prepared your ID or the QR we sent you in the mail and the covid pass, as it will help us go quicker!
 We will give you, among other things, **a bracelet that you will have to wear at all times.**